JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 Debugging promises is hard because the debugger will not step over asynchronous code.

-`async/await` makes this very easy because to the compiler it’s just like synchronous code.
+`async/await` makes this very easy because to the compiler it's just like synchronous code.

 ### The Node.js Event Emitter